 to a C runtime library that interprets the quotes properly itself,

 An approach that will work reliably is:

 C:\...> echo * | fossil setting crlf-glob --args -

 arguments, and the

---args - option makes it read further command
+--args - option makes Fossil read further command

-arguments from Fossil's standard input, which is connected to the output
+arguments from its standard input, which is connected to the output

 echo by the pipe. (

 "standard input," which Fossil obeys.)
 A batch script to automate this trick was